-If you are on a tight budget then this is the side by side operating baby swing for you.
+If you are on a tight budget then this is the side-by-side operating baby swing for you.
 This one is available to buy for under $60, which is a real bargain.

 You can turn the seat around so that the baby can swing either side by side or head to toes.
-This is our second choice because of price, it’s very affordable.
+This is our second choice because of the price, it’s very affordable.

-It has a very deep seat that is well padded and very comfortable, however it does not recline.
+It has a very deep seat that is well padded and very comfortable, however, it does not recline.
 So, if you have a baby that suffers from colic or reflux do not go for this one.

 The swing is fairly compact too, it’s not the smallest on the market, but will be okay for most homes out there.

-However, if you play the music that is built in or have the TV on this will be louder than the swing operating noises.
+However, if you play the music that is built-in or have the TV on this will be louder than the swing operating noises.

 This swing worked really well at getting our little one to sleep, takes around 20 to 30 minutes each time.
-Really calms baby down when worked up, even better than taking the baby in the car.
+Really calms the baby down when worked up, even better than taking the baby in the car.

-Graco is a trusted brand in the baby niche, if you have any problems they will fix and replace for you.
+Graco is a trusted brand in the baby niche, if you have any problems they will fix and replace you.
 You can read more about this swing over at the Graco website here.